forestdb/forestdb.org/models/politeness-qud.md

 Two Model Comparison:

-- Predicted states in the hybrid model is generally higher than the predicted states in the original politeness model.
+- Predicted states in the hybrid model are generally higher than the predicted states in the original politeness model.
 (Specifically: .3-.5 difference in extreme states 1 and 5, .2 difference in less extreme states 2 and 4, and .1 difference in the ambivalent state 3 between the two models)
-- Predicted phi values for lower states is higher in the original politeness model than than hybrid model except for state 5 which is higher in the hybrid model than the original politeness model
+- Predicted phi values for lower states are higher in the original politeness model than the hybrid model except for state 5 which is higher in the hybrid model than the original politeness model

 Conclusion:

-The arguments used to run pragmatic listener is kept constant for both models; where both models only took in an utterance as an argument and both models take in utterances from the same set of utterance.
+The arguments used to run pragmatic listener are kept constant for both models; where both models only took in an utterance as an argument and both models take in utterances from the same set of utterances.
 Despite these controls, higher predicted state values were found in the hybrid model in combination with the lower phi values (implying more social utility) in the hybrid model.
-These trends in the hybrid model results demonstrates that this model must have had influences by the QUD manipulation.
-The QUD manipulations: "Is [the cookie] edible?" and "Is [the cookie] perfect?" demonstrates influence in potentially decreasing phi values which increases social utility and appeal to politeness.
+These trends in the hybrid model results demonstrate that this model must have had influences by the QUD manipulation.
+The QUD manipulations: "Is [the cookie] edible?" and "Is [the cookie] perfect?" demonstrate influence in potentially decreasing phi values which increases social utility and appeal to politeness.
 The QUD "What is it?" seems to instead increase phi values (informativity) at the highest predicted state yet the corresponding predicted state is still consistent with the overall predicted states trend.

-A comparison of these results demonstrates that the QUD manipulation serviced as a "knob" that influenced the pragmatic listener's predicted weight of different influences (Phi and QUD) upon the speaker who generating the utterance communicated.
+A comparison of these results demonstrates that the QUD manipulation served as a "knob" that influenced the pragmatic listener's predicted weight of different influences (Phi and QUD) upon the speaker who generating the utterance communicated.

 This model specifically demonstrates the interaction between linguistic conditions (QUD) and social conditions (politeness) in influencing communication between two entities.
-In further research and study, different ratio adjustments of literal semantic probabilities of states and utterance mappings can be studied in junction with different combinations and values for parameters such as lambda, alpha and phi.
+In further research and study, different ratio adjustments of literal semantic probabilities of states and utterance mappings can be studied in conjunction with different combinations and values for parameters such as lambda, alpha and phi.
 These sorts of eclectic approaches to studying diction and inference will provide a more realistic capture of actual real life phenomenon.
 Studying the multifarious interaction and influences of semantic and social conditions will allow for more coherent understanding of recursive reasoning in communication between real, rational agents.